ImperialCollegeLondon/pyrealm/docs/source/development/documentation.md

 * The `api` directory contains some simple stub files that are used to link to API content generated from docstrings.

-We use the `sphinx_external_toc` package to maintain a table of contents for the
-package: you will need to add new pages to `_toc.yml` for them to appear in the table.

 ### MyST Markdown

-All of documentation in `docs/source` uses [MyST Markdown](https://myst-parser.readthedocs.io/en/latest/) rather than the reStructuredText (`.rst`) format.
+All of the documentation in `docs/source` uses [MyST Markdown](https://myst-parser.readthedocs.io/en/latest/) rather than the reStructuredText (`.rst`) format.
 Markdown is easier to write and read and the MyST Markdown extension is a literate programming format that allows Markdown pages to be run